damienjburks/gcp-blogging-assistant/README.md

 ## Overview

-The DSB Blogging Assistant is a framework designed to automate the creation of blog posts based on YouTube videos, streamlining the content creation process.
+This GCP Blogging Assistant is a framework designed to automate the creation of blog posts based on YouTube videos, streamlining the content creation process.
 It integrates several tools and technologies to simplify workflow automation.

 This framework leverages: